 Different configurations of the TnD v5.1 on COSMO J product have been subject to separate evaluations.
-Only some of the functions mentioned above are in the scope of the certification of the TOE TnD v5.1 on COSMO J in BAC configuration considered in this Certification Report.
+All functions mentioned above are in the scope of the certification of the TOE TnD V5.1 on COSMO J in EAC with PACE Configuration (PACE/EAC1/Polymorphic eMRTD/LDS2 configuration) considered in this Certification Report.